 For my hands I am using some excellently made German cold weather over mitts on top of British army wool pile liners and a thin pair of poly fleece gloves as liners.
 In really extreme conditions I have a pair of waterproof British army mitt shells that will fit over the whole arrangement.

-This allows me to remove the mittens but still keep the gloves on, which are fine enough to handle the controls of my camera but does not expose me
+This allows me to remove the mittens but still keep the gloves on, which are fine enough to handle the controls of my camera but does not expose me directly to the

 For working around the camp I have a pair of leather gloves, again with removable wool liners.